home-assistant/home-assistant.io/source/_includes/installation/operating_system.md

 ## Write HAOS onto your x86-64 hardware

-Next, we need to write the Home Assistant Operating System image to the "boot medium", which is the medium your x86-64 hardware will boot from when it is running Home Assistant.
+Next, you need to write the Home Assistant Operating System image to the *boot medium*, which is the medium your x86-64 hardware will boot from when it is running Home Assistant.

 <div class='note'>
 HAOS has no integrated installer that writes the image automatically.
 You will write it manually using either the <b>Disks</b> utility from Ubuntu or Balena Etcher.